-This Agreement was again signed on behalf of the Republic of BH and FBH governments on 24 March 1995 and ratified by the Republic of BH during the transitional period in March 1996.
+This Agreement was again signed on behalf of the Republic of BH and FBH governments on 24 March 1995 and ratified by the government of Republic of BH under the law of 1994 during the transitional period in March 1996.

 Trade with Croatia and economic co-operation with Croatia were obviously very important for BH during this period and a certain urgency cannot be denied.

 Nevertheless, the ratification during a transitional period of such a comprehensive Agreement with a neighbouring State and major economic partner cannot be justified as necessary.